-All three datasets exhibit significant overdispersion, making them suitable benchmarks for evaluating distribution functions capable of capturing varying degrees of dispersion.
-We use a multi-layer perceptron (MLP) with ReLU activation functions.
-The first layer has an input size of $n$, the second layer a hidden size of 128 and the output layer a size of 2 in the case of the distributions, 1 in the case of the squared error and 32 in the case of Bitwise and 2 for the rest of the distributions.
+For all tabular datasets, we use a multi-layer perceptron (MLP) with ReLU activation functions.
+The first layer has an input size of $n$, the second layer a hidden size of 128 and the output layer a size of 1 in the case of the squared error, 32 in the case of Bitwise and 2 for the rest of the distributions.
 The mapping from raw network outputs to valid distribution parameters is detailed in Appendix \ref{app:activations}.